douyang/EchoNetDynamic/README.md

   - sklearn
   - tqdm

-Echonet-Dynamic and its dependencies can be installed by running
+Echonet-Dynamic and its dependencies can be installed by navigating to the cloned directory and running

-    pip3 install .
+    pip install .

 Usage
 -----